 Pursuant to the CMB's decision dated 17 March 2005 and numbered 11/367, the application of inflation accounting for companies operating in Turkey and preparing financial statements in accordance with the Turkish Accounting Standards was terminated with effect from 1 January 2005.
 Again, in the statement made by the Public Oversight Accounting and Auditing Standards Authority on 20 January 2022, it was stated that since the cumulative change in the general purchasing power of the last three years is 74.41% according to the Consumer Price Index (CPI), there is no need to make any adjustments within the scope of the Financial Reporting Standard in TAS 29 High Inflation Economies in the financial statements of 2021.
-For this reason, when preparing the financial statements dated 31 December 2021 and 30 September 2022, no inflation adjustment was made according to TAS 29 Financial Reporting Standard in High Inflation Economies.
+Therefore, while preparing the financial statements dated 31 December 2022 and 31 December 2021, no inflation adjustment was made according to TAS 29 Financial Reporting Standardin High Inflation Economies.